 House Beautiful recently published their 21 hanging egg chairs for your garden this summer but our personal favourite has to be the stunning Globo Royal Garden Hanging Chair & Stand from Cuckooland.com (pictured above).
 It's up the top end in terms of price but it is as much a work of art as it is a comfy garden chair.

 Concrete has a bit of a bad rep but it is a stunning material.
 I myself have a concrete countertop in my kitchen and it is both beautiful and practical.
 Many think it would be cold to the touch but it is tactile and polished to create a dramatic effect/finish.

 It’s not a new material in terms of furniture design but 2021 is definitely seeing both an influx of stunning new pieces and an increase in demand.

 Some of our favourites are the stunning 4 Seater Concrete Garden Dining Set from Beliani (pictured above) and the beautiful Talland Table from Garden Trading, which utilises a poly-cement to achieve a sleek concrete-like look/feel (shown below).

 Is a kitchen, furniture?
 We think it is.
 And outdoor kitchens are one trend we expect to only get bigger here in the UK.

-As long as there’s cover, additional cooking elements such as a prep area, outdoor grill or wood fired pizza oven for example, will all definitely take your cooking up to a notch.
+As long as there’s a cover, additional cooking elements such as a prep area, outdoor grill or wood-fired pizza oven, for example, will all definitely take your cooking up to a notch.
 It’ll allow you to cook truly authentic food that just tastes better than what you can achieve inside a regular indoor kitchen.